techx/hackmit-hackbot/MONEY_README.md

 hackbot conf set money.spreadsheet.tabname "Money"
 ```

-2. `money.row`: the row you put the "total $ committed" and "total $
+2. `money.row`: the row you put the "total $ outstanding" and "total $
   received" cells in.
 The rows are 1-indexed.

 ```bash